biblical-text/koine-greek-chinese-dictionary/README.md

 # Project status

-This dictionary contains Chinese glosses where a glos is available from the biblical text database.
+This dictionary contains Chinese glosses where a gloss is available from the biblical text database.
 Where a gloss is not available, an English gloss has beein included.
 Updates and submissions are welcome as long as you are committed to the data being free and public domain.